HarvM/LiveOnMars/README.md

+# LiveOnMars
+One place for checking on any relevent news on NASA or having a look at some amazing photography

-# Needed API Keys:
+## API Keys:
 To generate a key for NewsAPI: https://newsapi.org
 To generate a key for the NASA API: https://api.nasa.gov

-# LiveOnMars
-One place for checking on any relevent news on NASA or having a look at some amazing photography

 ## Screenshots
 ![Screenshots](NewsMain.png) &ensp;